 Why dogs wheeze

 Dogs wheeze because they have sensitive airways.
-When your dog’s airway becomes inflamed it causes blockages.
-The blockage can either happen in a dog’s windpipe or bronchi.
+When your dog’s airway becomes inflamed, it causes a disruption of airflow.
+The obstruction can either happen in a dog’s windpipe or bronchi.
 Wheezing occurs when the bronchial passages become inflamed.
 Most blockages occur in the upper airways which is why wheezing comes out as a whistling sound.

-👉The canine respiratory system is just as important to their overall health as it is to a human’s health.
+The canine respiratory system is just as important to their overall health as it is to a human’s health.
 For a dog, the respiratory tract controls a variety of bodily functions.
-Dogs don’t sweat through their skin.
-Their respiratory system is responsible for regulating temperature.
+For example, dogs don’t sweat through their skin.
+Instead, your pup’s respiratory system is responsible for regulating their bodily temperature.

 Smushed face or “ brachycephalic breeds” are more prone to wheezing than other dogs.
-They include bulldogs, Shih Tzu, and pugs.
-These dogs have shortened nasal passages, narrow or “stenotic” nares, and less airflow.
+They include American bulldogs, shih tzu, and pugs.
+These dog breeds have shortened nasal passages, narrow or “stenotic” nares, and a less normal flow of air.